Conversations that create real value

 Are you sitting comfortably?
 Let me tell you a tale about the Zen monk and the Samurai warrior.

 A mountainous Samurai warrior approaches a diminutive Zen monk and demands, “Tell me the difference between heaven and hell.”
 The monk, forced to look up to this huge physical specimen towering above him, responds, “I won’t tell you anything.”
-Furthermore, he adds, “You smell, your clothes are dirty, you’re unshaven, your sword is dirty, and you’re a disgrace to Samurai.”
+Furthermore, he adds, “You smell, your clothes are dirty, you’re unshaven, your sword is rusty, and you’re a disgrace to Samurai.”

 The Samurai, in a blind fury, screams, “No one talks to a Samurai in that way,” and draws his sword to smite the monk down.
 As he raises his blade above the monk’s head, the monk looks to him and says, “That is hell.”